Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology

 \subsection{Results for $Re_\Gamma=2000$}

-To examine the effect of Reynolds number, figure~\ref{fig:cr0p2-rcyl0p025-wth-re2000} and \ref{fig:cr0p2-rcyl0p025-wth-re2000} show iso-contours and two-dimensional cuts of $\omega_\theta$ for $T_D=0.025$ at $Re_\Gamma=2000$.
+To examine the effect of Reynolds number, figures \ref{fig:cont-cr0p2-rcyl0p025-wth-re2000} and \ref{fig:cr0p2-rcyl0p025-wth-re2000} show iso-contours and two-dimensional cuts of $\omega_\theta$ for $T_D=0.025$ at $Re_\Gamma=2000$.
 The overall phenomenology closely resembles that observed at lower $Re_\Gamma$: in the $x$–$z$ plane, the primary vortex drags a secondary vorticity layer that travels with it, while in the $y$–$z$ plane, the primary vortex reforms after traversing the wire.
 The vortex is deformed but not cut.
-At later times, as seen in figure~\ref{fig:cr0p2-rcyls-re2000}, the secondary vorticity is drawn from the wire and interacts with the primary vortex, producing stronger deformation until the lobe detaches.
-This process appears as a dipole of vorticity in the two-dimensional sections.
+At later times, the secondary vorticity is drawn from the wire and interacts with the primary vortex, producing stronger deformation.
+Eventually, this lobe is slowly dissipated, but it may be ejected at higher $Re_\Gamma$ as described in \cite{adhikari2009msc}.

 For intermediate $T_D$, the phenomenology becomes increasingly complex.
-Figure~\ref{fig:cr0p2-rcyl0p1-wth-re2000} and \ref{fig:cr0p2-rcyl0p1-wth-re2000} show the behavior for $T_D=0.1$ at $Re_\Gamma=2000$.
+Figures~\ref{fig:cont-cr0p2-rcyl0p1-wth-re2000} and \ref{fig:cr0p2-rcyl0p1-wth-re2000} show the behavior for $T_D=0.1$ at $Re_\Gamma=2000$.
 In this simulation, the primary vortex sustains significant deformation.
 When looking at the two-dimensional cuts, it initially disappears from the $y$–$z$ plane but later reforms in the final frame.
 This contrasts with the lower-$Re_\Gamma$ case in figure~\ref{fig:cr0p2-rcyl0p1-wth-re1000}, where no such reformation occurs.
 At higher $Re_\Gamma$, the cutting process becomes more intricate: vortex sheets may roll up into tubes or stretch into elongated structures, leading to reconnections and partial recovery of the primary ring.
 This behavior is consistent with the complex phenomenology observed in figure~\ref{fig:cr0p2-rcyls-re2000}.
 We note that this is not the same ``cut-and-reconnect'' process observed in \cite{adhikari2009msc}, as it occurs at higher values of $T_D$, but instead one where the vortex dynamics is highliy intricate.